-Hundreds Of People Are Still Trapped After Deadly Mudslides Buried Southern California Homes
+Death Toll Climbs To 17 As Crews Continue Search For California Mudslide Survivors

 Wednesday afternoon, Caltrans, the state agency that manages the freeway, tweeted a photo showing a section the highway completely submerged and announced that the stretch of road would remain closed until Monday.

-Commenting on the destruction Tuesday, Santa Barbara County Sheriff Bill Brown said the scene "looked like a World War I battlefield."
+Santa Barbara County Sheriff Bill Brown said the scene "looked like a World War I battlefield."
 The California National Guard was deployed to help deal with the damage.

 The Santa Barbara County Public Health Department issued a water boil notice and ordered restaurants, markets, and other food facilities in the area closed.